wp-plugins/bemo-a-z-index/readme.txt

 Donate link:  http://www.bemoore.com/bemo-a-z-index-pro/
 Tags: A-Z Index, Index, Alphabetical Index, Letters Filter, A-Z filter, AZ Filter Requires at least: 3.0.1
-Tested up to: 3.9
+Tested up to: 3.9.7
 Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This is a simple plugin that provides an A-Z index of the posts displayed on a particular page based on the post title.
+Note that it should be a page where existing posts are already displayed.
+If you want to display posts on a blank page, or allow users to enter custom posts and display those, or many other things, you need the pro version.
+You can get that here : http://www.bemoore.com/bemo-a-z-index-pro/.

 == Description ==
 This is a simple plugin that provides an A-Z index of the posts displayed on a particular page based on the post title.
 To use this plugin just put the shortcode [azindex] on the page you want to display an A-Z index on.

-This is very beta at the moment, it has only been tested on query_posts() so don't go mad if it doesn't work for you.
-Let me know though.

-We have just released a pro version, more info here: http://www.bemoore.com/bemo-a-z-index-pro/.
 Features are as follows:

-This is a PRO version of a simple plugin that provides an A-Z index of the posts displayed on a particular page based on the post title.
 To use this plugin just put the shortcode [azindex] on the page you want to display an A-Z index on.
 This can then be used anywhere posts are being listed.